 In this section, we study the nonlinear electromechanical behavior of soft hollow dielectric spheres.
-For the purely mechanical case, the problem can be reduced to the well-studied phenomenon of cavitation in nonlinear elasticity studied by Ball [127].
+For purely mechanical cases, the problem can be reduced to the well-studied phenomenon of cavitation in nonlinear elasticity studied by Ball [152].
+Electrocavitation in a sphere of dielectric elastomers is recently studied by Chen and Yang [57].
 Another related problem is the inflation of a soft balloon within the framework of nonlinear elasticity.
-The inflation process accompanies snap-through instability that can be harnessed to achieve giant voltage-triggered deformation of dielectric balloons [128, 129].
-Nonlinear coupling problem in spherical shells of dielectrics can also be found in other works [107, 130-134], for example, the snap-through instability of a thick-wall electro-active balloon [135] and multilayer electroactive spherical balloons [136].
+The inflation process accompanies the snap-through instability that can be harnessed to achieve giant voltage-triggered deformation of dielectric balloons [153,154].
+Nonlinear coupling problem in spherical shells of dielectrics can also be found in other works [57,131,155-159], for example, the snap-through instability of a thick-wall electro-active balloon [160] and multi-layer electro-active spherical balloons [161].